Group knowledge and individual introspection: Introduction

-The goal of this paper is to explore the relationship between individual and aggregate knowledge.
-Broadly speaking, the question we are interested in is: What do groups know?
-As it is often the case with group properties, the answer depends on the criterion by which individual knowledge is aggregated.
+We research the relationship between group knowledge and individual reasoning abilities.
+The broad question we are concerned with is: What can a group of privately informed people know?
 There are two limiting cases.
-On the one hand, we have \textit{common knowledge}.
+One is common knowledge.
 A fact is common knowledge when it is public: Everyone in the group knows that fact, everyone knows that everyone knows it, and so on.
-On the other hand, we have \textit{distributed knowledge}.
-A fact is distributed knowledge if it can be known by merging what each group member knows.
-For example, if a group member, say $A$, knows a fact $p$ and another member $B$ knows that $p$ implies $q$, then knowledge of $q$ is distributed between $A$ and $B$.
-As \cite{fagin2004reasoning} incisively put it, common knowledge is ``what every fool knows''; distributed knowledge is ``what a wise man would know''.
+The other limiting case is distributed knowledge.
+A fact is distributed knowledge if group members can come to know it by combining what each of them knows.
+For example, if a group member knows only a fact $p$ and another member knows only that $p$ implies $q$, then knowledge of $q$ is distributed within the group.
+As \citet[p.
+3]{fagin2004reasoning} incisively put it, common knowledge is ``what `any fool' knows''; distributed knowledge is ``what a `wise man'---one who has complete knowledge of what each member of the group knows---would know.''
 Taken together, these two notions circumscribe all feasible configurations of group knowledge.
-To wit, a group cannot know less than what is common knowledge, and cannot know more than what is distributed knowledge.
-While much effort has been devoted to understanding common knowledge, both in economics and neighboring disciplines, less attention has been paid to distributed knowledge.
-In this paper, we concentrate on the latter concept.
+A group cannot know less than what is common knowledge, and cannot know more than what is distributed knowledge among its members.